noklesta/The-Oslo-Bergen-Tagger/README.md

 	If you encounter any problems, have a look at the installation instructions at
 	<http://beta.visl.sdu.dk/cg3/chunked/installation.html>

-2. CG rules for morphological disambiguation of bokm&aring;l are found in the `cg` folder.
+2. CG rules for morphological disambiguation of bokm&aring;l and nynorsk are found in the `cg` folder.

+	`bm_morf.cg` and `nn_morf.cg` should be used when you only want to do CG tagging of bokm&aring;l and nynorsk, respectively.
+The CG tagger may leave some ambiguity, either because it is not confident enough to do complete disambiguation, or because there is genuine ambiguity in the material (such as nouns that can be analyzed as either masculine or feminine).

+	`bm_morf-prestat.cg` should be used when you want to run statistical disambiguation after CG disambiguation in order to obtain completely disambiguated output (currently only available for bokm&aring;l).
+This is useful, for instance, for many language technology purposes.
+On the other hand, it may remove genuine ambiguity from the text.

 The statistical tagger